lgi-devs/lgi/docs/gtk.md

 and the rest `name=value` pairs define child properties.
 Therefore this method is full replacement of unintrospectable `gtk_container_add_with_properties()` function.
-Example from previous chapter simplified using this techinque follows:
+Example from previous chapter simplified using this technique follows:

     local grid, button = Gtk.Grid(), Gtk.Button()
     grid:add { button, width = 2 }